orthodontic expanders

 schwarz kids expander

 The Schwarz appliance is our favorite palatal expander for kids.
+The Schwarz is a removable appliance only worn at night.
 It is capable of growing the jaws wider, forward and taller.
-When designed properly, it is especially good at getting the lower jaw to move and grow forward.
+That is it can created 3D growth.
+When designed properly, it is especially good at getting the upper and lower jaw to move and grow forward.
 The Schwarz basically promotes growth of the maxilla and mandible (upper and lower jaws) in all directions.
 It is a highly customizable device.
 The Schwarz is very easy to tolerate because it is only worn at night.
 The appliance is removable and is taken out during the day and while eating.
 The Schwarz improves facial profile and promotes growth of other facial tissues such as lips, cheeks and nasal passageways.

 The ALF Appliance